Timeneye Blog

 Because Timeneye, along with its smart time tracking features has always featured light project management tools.
 Recently, with the new Task management feature, Timeneye has joined the club of easy-to-use project management tools for easy project and task tracking.

-In addition to accurately allocating tracked time to the appropriate project and phase, Timeneye provides project views to monitor the progress of the project, as well as task management capabilities that include due dates and priorities.
+In addition to accurately allocating tracked time to the appropriate project and phase, Timeneye provides project views to monitor the progress of the project, as well as task management capabilities that include budget tracking and expense tracking.

 Lastly, it integrated with other tools like Microsoft Planner, Microsoft To Do, and Outlook Calendar, for accurate task tracking and organization across different platforms